Staff

 Christian Ryan

-Christian is an undergrad geology student out of the University of Maine.
+Christian is an undergrad geology student out of the South Dakota School of Mines and Technology.
 An author and science writer, he has been obsessed with dinosaurs and other long-extinct animals since the age of nine.
 As time went on, he developed an interest in geology as well.
 His current area of interest is correlating the events recorded in the Book of Genesis with distinct eras of Earth history as recorded in its geologic record.
-When he’s not skimming a technical paper on the latest dinosaur discovery, you’re likely to find Christian working on his latest novel.
+Christian is also the author of the “Cozi and the Chrononauts,” an educational fiction series for children about natural history from a biblical perspective.
 Click here to see all articles written by Christian.

 Abigail L.